How To Check If Two Cells Match In Google Sheets

 Method 4: Using Scripting

 Google Sheets allows you to write scripts using Google Apps Script.
 You can write a script to check if two cells match and perform certain actions based on the result.
-(See Also: How To Create A List Of Numbers In Google Sheets)
+(See Also: How To Make Yourself Anonymous On Google Sheets)

 Here’s an example script: